Sidecarcross: Handling characteristics

 Sidecarcross is carried out in the same way as regular motocross on broadly similar tracks.
 Just as with road outfits, the handling of sidecars is very different from solos, as the driver cannot lean the outfit in the turns to counter the centripetal forces.
 Instead, to ensure the outfit does not flip over, the passenger must lean out from the sidecar as much as possible in corners.
 The passenger (sometimes known as the "monkey") moves his whole body around continuously, and plays a much more physical role than the sedentary driver.

 Sidecarcross racing

 One of the most important aspects of sidecar racing is teamwork; the world's top sidecar teams have been racing together for many years.

 A World Championship is held over several rounds at top motocross venues throughout Europe, with a season-ending Sidecarcross des Nations.
 The sport is very popular in Western and Central Europe, but the sidecarcross scene in North America and Australia is much smaller.
 The most successful sidecarcrosser in history is ten-time world champion Daniël Willemsen of The Netherlands.
 However, since Willemsen won six of his titles with four different passengers, the most successful team is Kristers Sergis/Artis Rasmanis.

+Each country also hosts amateur-level championships.
+In Belgium, for example, these include the VMCF, VLM, and MCLB federations.
+Notably, the MCLB federation organizes one of the largest amateur sidecarcross events each year, run by De Verre Ginstecrossers, with over 100 sidecar teams competing across two days.

+There is also the European amateur championship IMBA which consists with riders from different European amateur federations namely the MON (Netherlands), VMCF (Belgium), AMCA (GB), UFOLEP (France), NRMF (Russia), SAM (Switserland), DAMCV (Germany), DMCU (Denmark), CAM (Czech Republic) & CSEN (Italy).